kissmetrics/km-support/_posts/2012-11-04-people-search.md

 # Add additional data to your People Search

-You can get more than just a list of people with KISSmetrics People Search.
+You can get more than just a list of people with Kissmetrics People Search.
 Customize your search results to see even more data by adding additional data columns (up to 10 additional columns.)

 Example: Of all the people who `Signed Up`...